 Anti-corruption and anti-bribery

-Our Anti-Corruption and Anti-Bribery Policy, which is reviewed and acknowledged annually by all directors, officers, employees and advisors of IGM and its subsidiaries, is overseen by the IGM Chief Compliance Officer.
+Our Anti-Corruption and Anti-Bribery Policy, which is reviewed and acknowledged annually by all directors, officers, employees and advisors of IGM and its subsidiaries, is overseen by the Vice-President of IGM Financial Corporate Compliance and the Chief Compliance Officers at each of our operating companies.

 Our policy does not allow political contributions of any kind.